 Marine shells as archives of environmental change.

 Welcome!
 I am a marine scientist with broad interests in climate change and biomineralization.
-I study connections between marine shells and ocean changes over the past ~12,000 years.
-I am especially interested in environmental impacts on bivalve biomineralization, and how we can use shell archives to tell us about past environmental variability.
-Shell records are particularly valuable because of the length and resolution of the records; accretionary calcium carbonate skeletons allow us to investigate changes at seasonal scales over thousands of years.
+I study connections between marine shells and ocean changes through time.
+I am especially interested in environmental impacts on bivalve biomineralization, and how we can use shell archives to tell us about past environmental variability over seasonal to millennial scales.

 As a PhD candidate in the Ocean Climate Lab in the Earth and Planetary Sciences Department at UC Davis co-advised by Dr. Sandy Carlson and Dr. Tessa Hill, I ask questions about the shell of the culturally and ecologically significant California mussel to evaluate its utility as a paleoceanographic archive.
 I am supported by the NSF Graduate Research Fellowship.
 I am a Latina scientist committed to anti-racism and DEI (diversity, equity, and inclusion) in STEM and academia.
 I am particularly passionate about teaching at the undergraduate level, and I am currently an Assistant Professor in the Department of Geosciences at Oberlin College.

 Padilla Vriesman is pronounced "Puh-DEE-uh Vrees-min"